Educational psychology – degrees, programs, and careers

 - Human development

 - Understanding the intricate relationship between human development and education

 The minimum requirements to gain admission to an undergraduate program or pathway includes, but isn’t limited to, some of the following:

-- A high school diploma or an undergraduate degree that meets the minimum GPA requirements for the specific program you wish to apply for
+- A high school diploma or an undergraduate degree that meets the GPA requirements

 - Letters of recommendation from teachers

 - Standardized test scores, like ACT or SAT